-Both antibiotics and, to some extent, immunizations injure the outermost layer of the intestine where secretin and other significant substances (like serotonin) are made.
+These can injure the outermost layer of the intestine where secretin and other significant substances (like serotonin) are made.
 Administering secretin is dramatically helping some youngsters by restoring some of the function of the ravaged gut lining.

 Presently, secretin is given intravenously while the patient is sedated, as part of a study of the digestive tract.
 A handful of doctors have agreed to administer secretin without running medical tests, but because this is an unproved use of the hormone according to the Food and Drug Administration, these physicians are reticent to come forward.
 The dose of secretin generally used is the same as if the test were being done (one C u per kg of body weight).